softwaresaved/international-survey/analysis/introduction.md

 5. **Previous employment**: Where they were previously working and the reasons they chose to be an RSE.
 6. **Collaboration and training**: RSEs works for other researchers.
 We investigated this aspect here by asking questions not only about with whom they work and for which projects, but also if they train their fellow researchers.
 7. **Publications**: Publications are an important aspect of academic work.
 However, as RSEs have hybrid roles, it may not be easy for them to benefit from this form of recognition.
 Additionally, some specific rules apply to the publication and dissemination of software.
 This section tries to understand these practices.
-8. **Sustainability**: Some practices should be put in place to ensure quality of code but also the sustainability of the developed softwares.
+8. **Sustainability**: Some practices should be put in place to ensure quality of code but also the sustainability of the developed software.
 9. **Job Satisfaction**: The aim of this section is to ask the participants about their job satisfaction to identify potential structural issues that are translated into individual perspectives.
 10. **RSE Network**: Developing a network for RSEs is a long task and countries have different maturity levels on this regard.
 It is therefore essential to see how these efforts are accepted within the RSE population and measure awareness of such organisations.

 ## Quick insight of some results\*

-Results differ from one country to another but exists some tendencies are shared among different places become clear and could be seen as common faith for RSEs around the world.
+Results differ from one country to another but some tendencies are shared among different places and could be seen as common for RSEs around the world.
 Firstly, we can say RSEs are mainly male and are from 25 to 44 years old.
-They also hold, for the majority of them, a doctorate.
+The majority of them hold a doctorate.

-<sub>\*Disclaimer: These are only an overview of all the results.
-To find out the exact number for each country with more precision, go directly to the different notebook as linked in the [last section](#links). </sub>
+<sub>\*Disclaimer: This is only an overview of the results.
+To find out the exact numbers for each country, go directly to the different notebooks as linked in the [last section](#links). </sub>

 We asked the participants which qualification they obtained, which is reported below.